How To Feed A Loon

 Make the Caramelized Onions

 • Heat the oil over medium heat in a large saucepan/skillet.
-Add the onions and stir occasionally until beginning to soften, about 20 minutes.
+Add the onions and sauté until dark brown, stirring often.
+These can be made hours in advance.

 Prepare the Sliders